 For (In)/Animate Objects, De Lellis mass-produced over a thousand handmade decaying ragdolls with a pop-up community of collaborators which formed locally in Los Angeles and remotely in Louisville, Brooklyn, Providence and Amsterdam.
 Their process appropriated aspects of quilting bees.
 As their hands collectively stitched irregularities, their minds contemplated the idea of identity: a repetition of a repetition for which there is no original.
 Versions of (In)/Animate Objects have been displayed at Automata, Los Angeles Contemporary Exhibitions, Track 16, and Rosalux (Berlin).

 De Lellis has been the recipient of funding from The Los Angeles Department of Cultural Affairs, The Foundation for Contemporary Arts, Center Theatre Group, The Jim Henson Foundation, The Center for Cultural Innovation, The Durfee Foundation, The Anna Sosenko Assist Trust, UNIMA-USA, and has been an artist-in-residence at the Eugene O’Neill Center and the Atlantic Center for the Arts.

-Currently, De Lellis is developing an installation-performance hybrid, Model Killer: Giant Crimes + Tiny Cover-Ups a s part of a Development + Research Residency through Los Angeles Performance Practice and Automata Performance Gallery.
-Model Killer is a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
+Currently, De Lellis is developing an installation-performance hybrid, Model Killer: Giant Crimes + Tiny Cover-Ups, a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
 Vivian Nutt builds dioramas of unsolved murders, only for it to be revealed that she is, in fact, a serial killer.